 Kforce (KFRC)

-Kforce is up against the odds.
+Kforce keeps us up at night.
 Its plummeting sales and returns on capital show its profits are shrinking as demand fizzles out.― StockStory Analyst Team

 1. News